Measurement of $|V_{cb}|$ with $B_s^0 \to D_s^{(*)-} \mu^+ \nu_{\mu}$ decays: Analysis method

-A least-squares fit to the \mcorr--$\pperp(\DorDsm)$ distribution of the selected inclusive samples of $\DorDsm\mup$ candidates is used to simultaneously determine the form factors and (signal) reference yields that are needed for the measurement of \Vcb, or of the ratios of branching fractions \RDorDS.
-In the fit, the data are described by several fit components, which will be detailed later, separately for the \Bd and \Bs cases.
-The shape of each component in the \mcorr--$\pperp(\DorDsm)$ space is modeled with two-dimensional histogram templates derived either from simulation (for signal, reference and all physics background decays) or from same-sign data candidates (for combinatorial background).
 Signal templates are built using a per-candidate weight calculated as the ratio between the differential decay rate featuring a given set of form-factors parameters and that with the parameters used in the generation of the simulated samples.
 The set of parameters of the differential decay rate at numerator is varied in the least-squares minimization.
 The differential decay rates are given in Eq.~\eqref{eq:rate_vector_4d} for $\BorBs\to\DSorDsSm\mup\neum$ decays, and in Eq.~\eqref{eq:rate_pseudo} for $\BorBs\to\DorDsm\mup\neum$ decays.
 They are evaluated at the candidate true value of $w$, and of the helicity angles for $\BorBs\to\DSorDsSm\mup\neum$.
 The \mcorr--$\pperp(\DorDsm)$ templates are rebuilt at each iteration of the least-squares minimization using the values of form-factors parameters probed at that iteration.
 With this weighting procedure, all efficiency and resolution effects are accounted for, making the templates independent of the form-factor values assumed in the generation of the simulated candidates.

 In the fit, the yield of each component is a free parameter.
 To determine \Vcb, the signal yields, \nsigDorDS, are expressed as the integral of the differential decay rates multiplied by the \Bs lifetime, $\tau$.
 The signal yields are normalized to the yields, \nrefDorDS, and to the measured branching fractions of the reference \Bd modes, correcting for the efficiency ratios between signal and reference decays, \effratioDorDS.
 The full expression for the signal yields is